 - Cost-of-Money loans are direct loans from the USDA Rural Utilities Service at current U.S. Treasury fixed rates based on loan maturity.
 Interest rates are released daily and can be found in the U.S. government securities section under Treasury constant maturities.

 - Guaranteed loans allow private lenders to extend credit to qualified borrowers in rural areas at varying interest rates and loan terms.
 Loans are guaranteed up to 80% of the total loan amount.

-Hardship loans have been used in the discretion of USDA Rural Utilities Service to assist applicants in meeting financial feasibility requirements for applications to serve underserved areas.
+Hardship loans may be used at the discretion of the USDA Rural Utilities Service to assist applicants in meeting financial feasibility requirements for applications to serve underserved areas.
 Hardship loans were offered at a fixed interest rate of 5% for up to 20 years and the borrower was required to meet special qualifications.
 No hardship loans have been awarded since 2011 and funds are not currently available for this loan type.

 Who Can Apply

 Eligible applicants include most entities that provide telecommunications in qualified rural areas: